karanbheda/SQLExecutor/README.md

 1. Simply checkout the project
 2. Configure IDE to point to the required gradle version
 3. Voila!
-Project is ready to run
+Project is ready to run - gradle bootrun